AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/README.md

 [token-snapshot-campaign.md](token-snapshot-campaign.md)
 {% endcontent-ref %}

-* When you're ready to start your token snapshot campaign, create it using [Merkl's Token Snapshot Campaign creation tool. **B**](https://app.merkl.xyz/create/snapshot)**efore you begin, do not forget to whitelist the tokens you want to use for the incentives by filling out this** [form](https://tally.so/r/3y2bqx).
+* When you're ready to start your token snapshot campaign, create it using [Merkl's Token Snapshot Campaign creation tool.](https://app.merkl.xyz/create/snapshot). **Before you begin, do not forget to whitelist the tokens you want to use for the incentives by filling out this** [form](https://tally.so/r/3y2bqx).